Sheep shearing

 Sheep shearing is the process by which the woollen fleece of a sheep is cut off.
 The person who removes the sheep's wool is called a shearer.
-Typically each adult sheep is shorn once each year (depending upon dialect, a sheep may be said to have been "shorn", "sheared" or "shore" (in Australia)).
+Typically each adult sheep is shorn once each year (depending upon dialect, a sheep may be said to have been "shorn", "sheared" or "shore" [in Australia]).
 The annual shearing most often occurs in a shearing shed, a facility especially designed to process often hundreds and sometimes more than 3,000 sheep per day.
+A working group of shearers and accompanying wool workers is known as a shearing gang.

-Sheep are shorn in all seasons, depending on the climate, management requirements and the availability of a woolclasser and shearers.
+Sheep are shorn in all seasons including winter, depending on the climate, management requirements and the availability of a woolclasser and shearers.
 Ewes are normally shorn prior to lambing in the warmer months, but consideration is typically made as to the welfare of the lambs by not shearing during cold climate winters.
-However, in high country regions, pre lamb shearing encourages ewes to seek shelter among the hillsides so that newborn lambs aren't completely exposed to the elements.
+However, in high country regions, pre lamb shearing encourages ewes to seek shelter among the hillsides so that newborn lambs are not completely exposed to the elements.
 Shorn sheep tolerate frosts well, but young sheep especially will suffer in cold, wet windy weather (even in cold climate summers).
 In this event they are shedded for several nights until the weather clears.
 Some sheep may also be shorn with stud combs commonly known as cover combs which leave more wool on the animal in colder months, giving greater protection.

 Sheep shearing is also considered a sport with competitions held around the world.
 It is often done between spring and summer.

 History

-Bronze age Crete
+Pre-Industrial Europe

 Europe's oldest city, Knossos, derived its wealth from the sheep wool industry.
 The largest group of Linear B tablets is the great archive principally of shearing records though also of sheep breeding.

 The medieval English wool trade was one of the most important factors in the English economy.
 The main sheep-shearing was an annual midsummer (June) event in medieval England culminating in the sheep-shearing feast.
 It had always been conventional practice to wash sheep.